wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/3-exercise-word-sso.md

 ### Certificates & secrets

-Next, in the left-hand navigation, select **Manage > Authentication**.
-Notice the **Redirect URIs** are In the left-hand navigation, select **Manage > Certificates & secrets**.
+Next, in the leftmost navigation, select **Manage > Authentication**.
+Notice the **Redirect URIs** are In the leftmost navigation, select **Manage > Certificates & secrets**.

 The **configure-sso** script created a client secret for the app.
 This was displayed in the command prompt as you saw previously, and added your developer workstation's secret store.

 ### API permissions

-In the left-hand navigation, select **Manage > API permissions**.
+In the leftmost navigation, select **Manage > API permissions**.
 Notice how multiple delegated permissions have been configured for the app.
 The **console-sso** script also granted admin consent to all users in the tenant so they won't be prompted to consent the app the first time they use the app.

 ![Screenshot of permissions configured and granted on the app](../media/03-azure-ad-api-permissions.png)

 ### Expose an API: Application ID URI

-Finally, select **Manage > Expose an API** in the left-hand navigation.
+Finally, select **Manage > Expose an API** in the leftmost navigation.
 There are multiple things to take note of on this page:

 First, notice the application ID URI.
 This is the unique ID of our application.
 Notice it has the ID of the application in the full string.